FHIR Gateway

 - Returns Gateway status and connection health

-Connection Pool Management
+Connection Pool Management (Async Only)

-When you add a connection to a FHIR server, the gateway will automatically add it to a connection pool to manage connections to FHIR servers.
+When you add a connection to a FHIR server, the async gateway will automatically add it to a connection pool to manage connections to FHIR servers.

 Pool Configuration